Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Home and road insights

-- New York has two wins against the spread, and is 2-3 overall, at home this year.
+- New York has covered the spread twice at home, and is 2-3 overall there, this season.

-- New York has not hit the over in five home games this year.
+- New York has not gone over the total in five home games this season.

-- The average total in Giants home games this season is 45.5 points, the same as this contest's over/under.
+- This season, Giants home games average 45.5 points, the same as this matchup's over/under.

-- This season on the road, Philadelphia is 4-2 against the spread and 4-2 overall.
+- Philadelphia is 4-2 overall, and 4-2 against the spread, away from home.

-- The Eagles are unbeaten ATS (1-0) as 3.5-point favorites or more away from home.
+- Away from home, the Eagles are unbeaten ATS (1-0) as 3.5-point favorites or more.

-- In three of six road games this year, Philadelphia has hit the over.
+- In six road games this year, Philadelphia has gone over the total three times.

 Powered by Data Skrive.